mcp-rune 0.107.0

 9. App Definition Contract

-Every app (generic or custom) is a plain object with these properties:
+Every app (generic or custom) is a plain object satisfying AppDefinition (src/mcp/apps/lib/registry.ts).
+Only name and description are required:

 PropertyTypeRequiredDescription